If Alberta can't secure free trade with Canada, it will have to look south - Calgary Herald

 Indeed, a common market association with the U.S. may be the only credible course of action.

-Alberta’s leverage on federal transfers should be used to try to reverse the trend in the past decade during which actions, or simply inertia, by Ottawa and certain provinces have hobbled Alberta’s most promising avenue for growth.
+Alberta’s leverage on federal transfers should be used to try to reverse the trend in the past decade during which actions ... by Ottawa and certain provinces have hobbled Alberta ...
 But if attempts to strengthen Alberta’s position in the federation are ignored, the bolder option for a common market, a break from Canada and closer association with the United States, will indeed become the only credible course of action.

 Read full article Here.